 Congratulations on Google’s recent plans to invest in U.S. job creation, and on your ongoing commitments to social justice in this country.
-Our organization, Fair Start Movement, is reaching out to you regarding an issue fundamental to social justice – the laws and policies that control the way we plan families and raise our children.
+Our organization, Having Kids, is reaching out to you regarding an issue fundamental to social justice – the laws and policies that control the way we plan families and raise our children.

 Google recently announced plans to disrupt liberal arts educational systems with its career certificate program.
 While the move expands economic opportunities for many, it places Google – an influential actor – at a crossroads between two directions this country may go in terms of family planning and educational policy, culture, and practice.
 The choice is fairly binary, given the nature of population growth.